 (7) The relevant authority for the observing component of the WMO Hydrological Observing System (WHOS);

-(8) The WMO Aircraft-Based Observations Metadata Repository (ABO-MR).
-[Secretariat per SC-ON proposal]
+(8) The WMO Aircraft-Based Observations Metadata Repository (ABO-MR)..

 These WSI issuers will be given a distinct Issuer of Identifier code, for the second block in the WSIs structure, that clearly distinguishes them from those WSIs nationally issued by the Permanent Representatives of Members with WMO.